-Three takeaways from Maryland's 55-41 win over Loyola-Chicago in Charm City College Classic
+Three takeaways from Maryland's 55-41 win over Loyola Chicago in Charm City College Classic

 Getting the confidence level of a young college basketball team back up quickly after a loss is a tricky proposition, but Maryland coach Mark Turgeon has done it successfully after both losses the Terps have suffered this season.

-While Maryland took a lot of positives out of its five-point defeat at home to then-No. 4 Virginia and were able to respond three days later with a victory over Penn State in the Big Ten opener, the Terps did it again Saturday with a 55-41 win over Loyola-Chicago — with three starters back from last year’s Final Four team — in the Charm City College Classic at Royal Farms Arena two days after a 62-60 loss at Purdue.
+While Maryland took a lot of positives out of its five-point defeat at home to then-No. 4 Virginia and were able to respond three days later with a victory over Penn State in the Big Ten opener, the Terps did it again Saturday with a 55-41 win over Loyola Chicago — with three starters back from last year’s Final Four team — in the Charm City College Classic at Royal Farms Arena two days after a 62-60 loss at Purdue.

 If the loss to the Cavaliers was a missed opportunity, the defeat at Mackey Arena was more of a blown chance, and perhaps a more difficult game from which to recover quickly in a shorter period.